-With the changing of the seasons, comes ensuring your rental inspection checklist gets your rental ready for winter or cooler weather.
-You know how we feel about winterizing rentals here at RentRedi—it’s important, especially when it comes to preventing burst pipes.
+With the changing of the seasons, comes ensuring your rental inspection checklist gets your rental ready for cooler or warmer weather.

-Even if you have an annual rental property inspection checklist you use to do a walkthrough for your rentals, getting in there every 6 months or so is not only good for ensuring tenants are maintaining your property properly, but it also ensures your investment is prepped and prepared for weather!
+Even if you have an annual rental property inspection checklist you use to do a walkthrough for your rentals, getting in there every 6 months a good idea.
+This ensures tenants are maintaining your property properly.

-It also helps you stay consistently aware of what condition your property is, which is important in case a tenant wants to do an early move-out inspection.
+Importantly, it also helps you stay consistently aware of what condition your property is in, in case a tenant wants to do an early move-out inspection.

 Landlord Inspection Checklist